haosulab/ManiSkill/examples/tutorials/reinforcement-learning/README.md

-# Reinforcement Learning with ManiSkill2
+# Reinforcement Learning with ManiSkill

 This contains single-file implementations that solve with LiftCube environment with rgbd or state observations.
 You need to install Stable Baselines 3 as so to run it.